eafoc/Yeast_Transformation_OT/README.md

 # Yeast Tranformation Protocol
-Automated yeast transformation protocol using Opentrons 2
+Automated yeast transformation using lithium acetate for Opentrons 2.

 Download the folder from GitHub
 -------------------